Selected Funding Programmes and Foundations in Germany

 - Coordinated programmes and funding of scientific infrastructure

-Please contact Dr. Ursula Higgins if you are planning a project in one of the DFG's coordinated programmes.
-Iris Hetz (Dipl.-Ing.) advises on applications for major instrumentation.
-You can also contact the Office of Research Support for any questions concerning proposals for third-party projects.
+Please contact us if you are planning a project in one of the DFG's coordinated programmes.
+Dr. David Magnus advises on applications for major instrumentation, please also refer to the respective guidelines.
+For applications in the Heisenberg programme please also consult our guidelines.
+You can always contact the Office of Research Support for any questions concerning proposals for DFG projects.

 - Federal Ministry of Education and Research - BMBFHide